espressif/pytest-embedded/docs/usages/expecting.rst

 .. note::

-   The pexpect process would only read from the process into the buffer when running expecting functions.
-If you're expecting :obj:`pexpect.EOF` as the first statement, it would return an empty byte string
+   The pexpect process only reads from the process into its buffer when running expect functions.
+If you expect :obj:`pexpect.EOF` as the first statement, it will return an empty byte string.

    .. code:: python